Neogene: Flora and fauna

 Marine and continental flora and fauna have a modern appearance.
 The reptile group Choristodera went extinct in the early part of the period, while the amphibians known as Allocaudata disappeared at the end of it.
-Neogene also marked the end of the reptilian genera Langstonia and Barinasuchus, terrestrial predators that were the last surviving members of Sebecosuchia, a group related to crocodiles.
-The oceans were dominated by large carnivores like megalodons and livyatans, and 19 million years ago about 70% of all pelagic shark species disappeared.
+Neogene also marked the end of the reptilian genera Langstonia and Barinasuchus, terrestrial predators that were the last surviving members of Sebecosuchia, a group related to crocodilians.
+The oceans were dominated by large predators like Megalodon and Livyatan, and 19 million years ago about 70% of all pelagic shark species disappeared.
 Mammals and birds continued to be the dominant terrestrial vertebrates, and took many forms as they adapted to various habitats.
 Ungulates in North America became noticeably more cursorial and increased their stride lengths across the Oligocene-Miocene boundary, likely in response to the increased habitat openness during the Miocene.
 An explosive radiation of ursids took place at the Miocene-Pliocene boundary.
 The first hominins, the ancestors of humans, appeared near the end of the period.

 About 20 Ma gymnosperms in the form of some conifer and cycad groups started to diversify and produce more species due to the changing conditions.
 In response to the cooler, seasonal climate, tropical plant species gave way to deciduous ones and grasslands replaced many forests.
 Grasses therefore greatly diversified, and herbivorous mammals evolved alongside it, creating the many grazing animals of today such as horses, antelope, and bison.
 Ice age mammals like the mammoths and woolly rhinoceros were common in Pliocene.
 With lower levels of in the atmosphere, plants expanded and reached ecological dominance in grasslands during the last 10 million years.
 Also Asteraceae (daisies) went through a significant adaptive radiation.
 Eucalyptus fossil leaves occur in the Miocene of New Zealand, where the genus is not native today, but have been introduced from Australia.